TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

 1. To build the library `gradle kmp-grpc-core:publishToMavenLocal`
 2. To build the plugin `gradle kmp-grpc-plugin:publishToMavenLocal`

-By default, kmp-grpc-core prints trace logs.
-To deactivate, build the library with `-Pio.github.timortel.kmp-grpc.internal.native.release=true`.
+By default, kmp-grpc-core is built in release mode without trace logs.
+To enable debug trace logging, build the library with `-Pio.github.timortel.kmp-grpc.internal.native.release=false`.

 ## Contributing
 Feel free to implement improvements, bug fixes and features and create a pull request.